-Fauci tells House committee vaccine progress strong, blames states reopening early for coronavirus surge
+Fauci suggests protests spread COVID-19, but won’t ‘opine’ on limits in hearing clash with Jordan

 The epidemiologist also discussed the NIAID's efforts to research the coronavirus, study how the virus affects children, improve testing, and develop treatments.
 Remdesivir, Fauci said, "showed a statistically significant improvement" in how long hospitalized patients survived, and one other drug, he said, lowered death rates.

-On schools, Redfield called the decision to reopen schools "public health vs. public health," underscoring the difficult balance faced by officials deciding how -- or whether -- to reopen schools this fall.
+On schools, Redfield called the decision to reopen "public health vs. public health," underscoring the difficult balance faced by officials deciding how -- or whether -- to reopen classrooms this fall.

 The written testimony by the experts also addressed the effort to secure a vaccine: "The rigorous clinical testing required to establish vaccine safety and efficacy means that it might take some time for a licensed SARS-CoV-2 vaccine to be available to the general public, but there is growing optimism that one or more of these vaccine candidates will prove safe and effective by late 2020 or early 2021."